SaDaT895/PcHatP/README.md

   - GET /room/:id/messages - list all messages in room

 ### Messages
-  - POST /messages {message:string, room:integer} - send a message
+  - POST /messages {message:string, room:integer} - send a message (sent by active-user in the session)